 In September 2020, FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The standard requires presentation of contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
 It also requires a disclosure of disaggregated contributions of nonfinancial assets by category that depicts the type of contributed nonfinancial assets.
 This distinction will increase transparency of contributions recognized.
-This standard will be effective for fiscal years beginning after June 15, 2021.
-Management is currently evaluating the impact the pending adoption will have on the Commission's financial statements.
+The Commission adopted this ASU effective December 31, 2022.